On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: High-Dimensional Case

 \subsection{Structural Sets}

-Clearly, Example~\ref{ex:n1p2NONunique} shows that the structural set may also be equal to the entire set of explanatory variables.
-In fact, It is easy to see that for $n=1$ and $p=2$, the Lasso estimator will always have a structural set with cardinality $n=1$ whenever we have uniqueness.
-The question is, of course, whether the same can be said in general.
-Before answering this question, we show how the structural set can fully be determined given $X$ and $\lambda$ by counting how many faces of the $\lambda$-box $\B_\emptyset$ are intersected by $\col(X')$.
+Clearly, Example~\ref{ex:n1p2NONunique} shows that the structural set may be equal to the entire set of explanatory variables.
+It is easy to see that for $n=1$ and $p=2$, the Lasso estimator will always have a structural set with cardinality $n=1$ whenever we have uniqueness.
+The question is, of course, whether the same can be said in more generality.
+Before answering this question, we show how the structural set can be determined given $X$ and $\lambda$, by counting how many sets of parallel facets of the $\lambda$-box $\B_\emptyset$ are intersected by $\col(X')$.